Dannis-ARM/aliyun-ops/sg-whitelist-automation/CLINE.md

     *   Initialize a new Go module within the `sg-whitelist-automation` directory.
     *   Create a `main.go` file to house the application logic.

+1.1. **Configuration Handling:**
+    *   The program will prioritize configuration values in the following order:
+        1.  **Command-line flags:** Values provided directly when executing the program (e.g., `--access-key-id "your_id"`).
+        2.  **Environment variables:** System-wide environment variables (e.g., `ALIBABA_CLOUD_ACCESS_KEY_ID`).
+        3.  **`.env` file:** A `.env` file located in the same directory as the executable.

 2.  **Obtain Public IP Address:**
     *   The Go program will use an external service (e.g., `icanhazip.com`, `ipify.org`) to reliably fetch the machine's current public IP address.
 This will involve making an HTTP GET request and parsing the response.

 3.  **Alibaba Cloud API Interaction:**
     *   **Authentication:** The program will authenticate with Alibaba Cloud using Access Key ID and Access Key Secret.
-These credentials will be read from a `.env` file located in the same directory as the executable, or from system environment variables if the `.env` file is not found or fails to load.
+These credentials will be retrieved as described in "1.1.
+Configuration Handling".
     *   **SDK Usage:** Utilize the official Alibaba Cloud Go SDK for ECS (Elastic Compute Service) to interact with security groups.
     *   **Security Group Identification:** The program will need to know which security group to modify.
-This could be provided via a configuration file or environment variable (e.g., Security Group ID).
+This ID will be retrieved as described in "1.1.
+Configuration Handling".
     *   **Check Existing Rules:** Before adding a new rule, the program will list the ingress rules for the specified security group.
 It will check if a rule already exists that allows access from the current public IP to port 443.
     *   **Add Rule (if needed):** If no such rule exists, the program will add a new security group rule allowing TCP access on port 443 from the obtained public IP address.
 The rule description can be set to indicate it's an automated entry.